garethr/garethr-docker/README.md

 }
 ```

-This is equivalent to running the following under upstart:
+This is equivalent to running the following:

     docker run -d base /bin/sh -c "while true; do echo hello world; sleep 1; done"

+This will launch a Docker container managed by the local init system.

-Run also contains a number of optional parameters:
+Run also takes a number of optional parameters:

 ```puppet
 docker::run { 'helloworld':